pangaea-data-publisher/fuji/README.md

 ## Usage
 Before running the service, please set user details in the config file, see config/server.ini.

-To start the service, you may execute the following python-based or docker-based installation commands from the root directory:
+To install F-UJI, you may execute the following python-based or docker-based installation commands from the root directory:

 #### Python module-based installation:
 ```